Matt5428/Relational-Data-Warehouse-for-Retail-Sales/README.md

 unzip global-super-store-dataset.zip '*.csv' -d data/</pre>

 ## Objectives
-- Design a normalized star schema database
+- Design a normalized star schema
 - Design a ETL pipeline by Python
 - Load Data into SQL
 - Analyze the data by writing SQL queries